cockroachdb/docs/v21.2/make-queries-fast.md

 Out of the box, the [cost-based optimizer](cost-based-optimizer.html) will select the right join type for your statement in the majority of cases.
 Therefore, you should only provide [join hints](cost-based-optimizer.html#join-hints) in your query if you can **prove** to yourself through experimentation that the optimizer should be using a different [join type](joins.html#join-algorithms) than it is selecting.

-We can confirm that in this case the optimizer has already found the right join type for this statement by using a hint to force another join type.
+You can confirm that in this case the optimizer has already found the right join type for this statement by using a hint to force another join type.

 For example, you might think that a [lookup join](joins.html#lookup-joins) could perform better in this instance, since one of the tables in the join is 10x smaller than the other.